gjrgj/engs90biathlon/README.md

 # OPERATION
 First, turn on the Pi Zero attached to your rifle.
 Make sure it has been on for at least a minute or so before proceeding as it takes a bit of time to set up the onboard wifi and DHCP server.
 Next, run the command `make run` in Terminal and wait for a connection to be made between your computer and the rifle.
 If successful, everything should boot up and data should begin being collected.
 If you wish to run laser tracking, click *Start* on the control panel that comes up.

 Note that sometimes the connection isn't made on the first try.
 If that happens, just run `make run` until it successfully connects.
 Data will be stored in folders within `stored_data` where folder names are timestamped based on when the data capture began.
-Each folder will contain a `.csv` file with logged sensor data and a `.mp4` file with logged laser tracking data.
+Each folder will contain a `.csv` file with logged sensor data and a `.avi` file with logged laser tracking data.
+These can be viewed in most common spreadsheet/video viewing software.

 # FAQ
 ### Why can I not access the internet during operation?